MNCEDISIMNCWABE/Machine-Learning-Model-API-with-Swagger/README.md

 save_model(lr_clf)
 ```

-### 3: Build an API for the model using Flask and Swagger
+### 4: Build an API for the model using Flask and Swagger
+Install flassger and flas using ```pip install flasgger flask```
+Create a file named app.py and add the following code:
+This the file the calls your trained model ```predict_purchase_model.pkl``` and use it to predict probability of a customer to make a purchase.
 ```
 from flask import Flask, request, jsonify from flasgger import Swagger